Combinatorial construction of Gelfand-Tsetlin modules for $\mathfrak{gl}_n$: Introduction

 \

 {\bf Theorem II.} Let $L$ be a tableau satisfying the FRZ-condition.
-There exists a unique irreducible Gelfand-Tsetlin $\gl_n$-module $V(L)$ with character $\chi_L$ having the following properties: \begin{itemize} \item $V(L)$ has a basis consisting of noncritical tableaux with standard action of the generators of $\gl_n$. \item All Gelfand-Tsetlin multiplicities of $V(L)$ equal $1$. \end{itemize}
+There exists a unique simple Gelfand-Tsetlin $\gl_n$-module $V(L)$ with maximal ideal $\sm_L$ in its Gelfand-Tsetlin support having the following properties: \begin{itemize} \item $V(L)$ has a basis consisting of noncritical tableaux with standard action of the generators of $\gl_n$. \item All Gelfand-Tsetlin multiplicities of $V(L)$ are bounded by $1$. \end{itemize}

 \